scubbo/jackjack-back-stack-demo/README.md

     * Note that the labelling is misleading - the label under "Host" reads "_The host where the repository will be created_", but a repository is only being updated (actually, not even that - a PR created), not created
   * Click "Review", then "Create"
 * Once Creation is complete, click through to the Pull Request, and Merge it
-* Manually create an [App-of-apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) so that the added application will show up.
-In Argo UI, click "New App".
-Fill out:
-  * Application Name: Arbitrary (I chose `applications`)
-  * Project Name: default
-  * Repository URL: This should autofill, but - the full URL to your forked repository (e.g. `https://github.com/scubbo/jackjack-back-stack-demo`, for me)
-  * Path: `demo/applications`
-  * Cluster URL: `https://kubernetes.default.svc` (again, this should autofill)
-  * Namespace: `default`
-  * Click "Create"
-  * (The reason that this has to be created manually, rather than by Argo seems to forbid creating an empty App-of-apps)
 * The Argo Applications screen should now show an `applications` app.
 Click into it, and click "Sync" at the top of the page - everything should go Green
 * Click into the sub-application (named whatever you entered as the name of your Application at the beginning of this section), and Sync - again, everything should (shortly) go green.
 * You _could_ set up an Ingress to provide access to the application, but for a demo it's simpler just to port-forward: `kubectl -n default port-forward service/frontend 8080:80` - then in your browser, navigate to `localhost:8080`